Rcraft7/The-Beluan-Taurikins/README.md

 progress of the project: 0%

 things the project probably maybe needs:
-X- a hostile faction
+- [X] a hostile faction
-X- unique weapons
+- [X] unique weapons
-X- an fu patch with their settlements spawning on fu planets X- a unique intro mission
+- [X] an fu patch with their settlements spawning on fu planets
+- [X] a unique intro mission